uditalias/injex/website/docs/plugins.md

 slug: /plugins
 ---

-A good architecture is the one that let you extend a program functionality without changing it's core.
-With Injex plugins you can leverage the dependency-injection mechanism to implement new features around it.
+Good architecture is the one that lets you extend a program functionality without changing its core.
+With Injex plugins, you can leverage the dependency-injection mechanism to implement new features around it.

-The Injex framework exposes hooks you can bind to in order to create a rich experience for you and for other developers using Injex.
+The Injex framework exposes hooks you can bind to create a rich experience for you and other developers using Injex.

-For example, you can inject new modules from your plugin into a container and access them from any module in your project that shares the same container.
+For example, you can inject new modules from your plugin into a container and access them from any module in your project that shares the same runtime container.

-In the next sections you'll lean how to create a new Plugin for Injex and find out about some of the Plugins already exists.
+In the next sections, you'll learn how to create a new Plugin for Injex and find out some of the Plugins already exists.

 :::info
-If you created a new plugin, let us know by creating a new [issue](https://github.com/uditalias/injex/issues/new) and we'll consider adding it to the plugin list section.
+If you created a new plugin, let us know by creating a new [issue](https://github.com/uditalias/injex/issues/new), and we'll consider adding it to the plugin list section.
 :::

 ## Anatomy

 An Injex plugin is a JavaScript object or a class that implements the [`IInjexPlugin`](/docs/api/core/enums-interfaces#iinjexplugin) interface.
 This interface has only the `apply` method.
-This method is called by the Injex runtime with a container as an argument to bind into its hooks.
+The Injex runtime calls this method with the runtime container as an argument so you can bind into its hooks.

 ```ts title="NotifyBeforeInstanceCreationPlugin.ts"
 export default class NotifyBeforeInstanceCreationPlugin {